robbert-vdh/nih-plug/BREAKING_CHANGES.md

   renamed to `Plugin::DEFAULT_INPUT_CHANNELS` and `Plugin::DEFAULT_OUTPUT_CHANNELS` respectively to avoid confusion as these constants only affect the main input and output.
+- Standalones now use the plugin's default input and output channel counts instead of always defaulting to two inputs and two outputs.

 ## [2022-07-18]